stryker-mutator/mutation-testing-elements/packages/mutation-testing-metrics-scala/README.md

 // res13: Double = 70.12987012987013
 ```

-A `MetricsResult` is a trait with three implementations:
+- `MetricsResult` is a trait with three implementations:
   - `MetricsResultRoot`: The root of a `MetricsResult`, contains zero or more `MetricsResult`'s
   - `MetricsDirectory`: Representation of a directory.
 Has a directory name and zero or more `MetricsResult`'s
   - `MetricsFile`: Representation of a file with mutated code.
 Has a filename and zero or more `MetricMutant`'s
 - `MetricMutant`: Contains a [`MutantStatus`](https://github.com/stryker-mutator/stryker-handbook/blob/master/mutant-states-and-metrics.md#mutant-states)

 ## Contributing